Wisconsin cases are also handled by our Minneapolis area office.

 With our unique focus on men’s family law, our divorce attorneys have a complete understanding of the challenges men face in the family court system.
 Cordell & Cordell is a proven partner men can count on.

-To schedule an appointment with one of our Wisconsin divorce attorneys, please call 1-866-DADS-LAW or the numbers listed to the right to your local office.
+To schedule an appointment with one of our Wisconsin divorce attorneys, call 1-866-DADS-LAW or your local office.

 Wisconsin Frequently Asked Divorce Questions